Synixe/synixe-old/README.md

 * Automatic TFAR Frequency Setup
 * Automatic TFAR Channel Switching for Squads
 * Adds ACE Earplugs to all players
+* Adds a foggy breath effect to all maps when below 7.2 degrees

 ## License
 The Synixe Mod for Arma 3 is licensed under the GNU General Public License version 3.